xumaomao94/LaPnP/README.md

 Remember to cite our paper [1] if you use the code.

+## Update (2025.11.26)

+- Add demo code for RT data under 256x256 resolution.
+- Now all three denoisers support running under both Windows and Mac with M-series chips (thanks to the updates in BM3D).

 ## Requirements

 LaPnP plugs in exsisting denoisers as an update step.
 Following denoisers are used.